A Week In Shanghai, China, On A $36,000 Salary

 Advertisement

-7:30 p.m. — Head to a burger joint to meet S. and his mum for dinner.
+7:30 p.m. — Head to a burger joint to meet S. and his mom for dinner.
 They split a BOGO burger deal and milkshakes, and I order a salmon salad.
 S. treats.

 9 p.m. — Ride my scooter home from the restaurant, since I rode it there to meet them, while S. and his mom take the metro.